Jeanneveev/Job-Spreadsheet-Assistant/README.md

 - [A Google Cloud project](https://developers.google.com/workspace/guides/create-project)
 ## Installation
 1. Create a credentials JSON file for your Google Cloud project ([steps found here](https://developers.google.com/sheets/api/quickstart/python#authorize_credentials_for_a_desktop_application))
-2. Copy its contents into "test_sheets_credentials.json" and rename the file to "sheets_credentials.json"
+2. Copy its contents into "empty_sheets_credentials.json" file and rename it to "sheets_credentials.json"
 3. Download the Google client library for Python
     ```sh
     pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
     ```
+4. Create a Google Sheets file [with headings like this one](https://docs.google.com/spreadsheets/d/1fjxxy_qHj--F-DfDXmpkA1py26n-jc2b5pcXQHbOfI4/edit?usp=sharing)
+5. Copy the spreadsheet's ID (found in the URL between "/d/" and "/edit") to the "empty_config.py" file and rename it to "config.py"
-3. Run the program
+6. Run the program
     ```sh
     python3 job_spreadsheet_assistant.py
     ```